TsimakuridzeNikolozi/Company_Management/README.md

-#Company Management Program
-This is a group project
+This is a group project, which aims to create a Company Management Program or HR App as some call it.